jaindinkar/Fastest-CoWIN-First/README.md

 * In case if telegram error notifications are enabled, the script would notify you only once.
 Make sure to debug the connection in case of an error.
 * The design of script is such that it notifies/logs only if there is a change in response compared to previous responses.
 * You can switch the Telegram notifications on/off, but terminal logs are always enabled.
-* On terminal a num_req variable shows the number of times script tried to hit the API.
+* On terminal a num_req variable shows the number of times script tried to hit the API with last recieved response above it.
+* Always remember to maintain a good internet connection on both sides, your notification receiving device and the device running the script.

 ## FAQ: